bump-sh/docs/src/_help/support-and-sla.md

 Our status page is available at [https://status.bump.sh/](https://status.bump.sh/).

-If reports on any active event, current and past components and system status and metrics.
+It reports on any active event, current and past.
+Statuses and metrics are detailed for each service (API portal, deployment queue, ...).

 Metrics are available in real time from our monitoring systems.